ehagen/buildservers/README.md

 This Deployments uses the Visual Studio 2019 buildTools.

 You need to supply your Azure DevOps site, Pat and agent details.
-After provisioning VM a configuration script is execute which create the Azure DevOps Agent and installs Choco, Pwsh, Azure Cli, Notepad++ and VS Buildtools.
+After provisioning VM a configuration script is executed which creates the Azure DevOps Agent and installs Choco, Pwsh, Azure Cli, Notepad++, Dotnet Coverage Reportgenerator and VS Buildtools.
 Check configure.log in root of c-drive when something fails.

 Remark: The VM is configured with auto-shutdown at 19:00